clnsmith/opensim-jam/documentation/visualizing-models-and-simulation-results.md

 2) Select the series of .vtp files you want to read.
 You can hold down ctrl or shift to select multiple series.
 Press 'OK'

 ### Grouping
+You can group multiple sources (.vtp files) together by selecting them in the Pipeline Browser and pressing the "Group" button.
+This allows you to set visualization parameters for all ligaments etc. at the same time.

 ### Filters
+Paraview has filters built in to post process the source data (.vtp files).
+To apply a filter, select a source in the Pipeline Browser, then Filters->Alphabetical from the drop down menu.

 ### Smith2018ArticularContact
 1) Load contact_XX.vtp files
 2) Apply Filter CellToPoint to smooth the color map
-3) Select the output values to visualize using the .
+3) Select the output values to visualize using the "Change color source" field.
+4) Adjust the Color Map using the "Color map editor"

 ### Ligaments
 1) Load ligament_XX.vtp files
 2) Apply Tube filter
-3) Select outputs to visualize
+3) Select the output values to visualize using the "Change color source" field.
+4) Adjust the Color Map using the "Color map editor"

 ### Muscles
 1) Load muscle_XX.vtp files
-2) Apply Tube filters
+2) Apply Tube filter
-3) Select outputs to visualize
+3) Select the output values to visualize using the "Change color source" field.
+4) Adjust the Color Map using the "Color map editor"

 ### Attached Geometries (bones etc)
 1) Load mesh_XX.vtp files